nickeubank/ds4humans/30_questions/07_eda.md

 # EDA: The Most Pernicious Term in Data Science

-In our next reading, we will turn our attention to *Exploratory Questions.* First, however, it is important to have a candid discussion about what I feel is one of the most problematic concepts in data science education: *Exploratory Data Analysis* or *EDA*.
+After finishing the last section on Exploratory Questions, some readers may be rolling their eyes thinking "yeah, yeah, EDA [Exploratory Data Analysis].
+I learned about EDA in my first stats class.
+When do we get to the good stuff?"

+If that's you, or if you just don't feel clear on the distinction between answering Exploratory Questions and "Exploratory Data Analysis," commonly referred to by the acronym "EDA," this section is for you.

+In my view, and that of many of my colleagues, the practice commonly referred to as "EDA" and students understanding of its role in problem-solving is one of the greatest failures in data science education.

-The problem with the term Exploratory Data Analysis is that, if you asked most data scientists what it means, they probably couldn't actually give you a straight answer.
-If you pressed them further, they would probably say something like "when you look at your data before you start fitting your models."
+The problem with the term EDA is that, if you asked most data scientists what it means, they probably couldn't actually give you a straight answer.
+If you pressed them further, they would probably say something like "exploring your data before you start fitting your models."

 While the idea that data scientists should "get to know their data" before fitting a model is well-meaning (you *absolutely* should!), the ubiquitous but uncritical use of the term has given young data scientists the sense that the undirected poking at data is worthy of a capitalized three world title, complete with a universally recognized acronym.